-but even better, we got great #1 top ideas from everyone from the GM of Shopify Plus to the CRO at Brex.
+Even better, we got great #1 top ideas from everyone from the ex-GM of Shopify Plus to the ex-CRO at Brex and the CROs of Grafana Labs and Rippling.
 I think it would be a tremendous exercise to share these ideas with your team and see what folks think they should change / implement at your startup.
 I bet things will get even better if you do:

-“Say no to a non-ideal prospect as fast as you can” — Loren Padelford, GM of Shopify Plus
+“Say no to a non-ideal prospect as fast as you can” — Loren Padelford, CRO of Slice, ex-GM of Shopify Plus

 “Presumptive close in a transactional sale.
-“At the end of the call we’ll walk through the application so you can start trying the product” — Sam Blond, CRO, Brex
+“At the end of the call we’ll walk through the application so you can start trying the product” — Sam Blond, ex-CRO, Brex

 ”Short video overview of the product and a free trial without a credit card” — Muthu Kumar, CEO Eventzilla